 Wandering from marked trails is the number-one reason adult hikers need search and rescue, right behind injury and bad weather.
 While it’s best to stay on the trail, you may need a compass to guide you home if you’re in an unfamiliar area.
 Not all areas come with perfectly marked trails, so make sure you know where you’re going if you’re brave enough to explore some new territory.

-It’s best to find a compass that’s both durable and lightweight, considering all the gear you’ll be carrying around.
+It’s best to find a compass that’s both durable and lightweight, considering all the gear you’ll be carrying around when you pack to survive.
 It should have a strong base plate and a rotating bezel.
 Test out your compass to make sure it’s accurate before you depart on your trip.

 Injuries remain all too common on the trail.
 You could easily trip and fall, cut yourself on a wayward branch, or go toe-to-toe with a wild animal.
 Keep an updated first-aid kit on hand to cover any wounds or cuts you may experience in the wild.
 Leaving cuts open is a recipe for infection, so you’ll need plenty of gauze and bandages.
 Make sure the kit is up to date and none of the medications have expired.
 If your kit is missing anything, replenish it beforehand by visiting your local pharmacy.